 Norfolk Island (Australian Territory)

-The American-version of Thanksgiving has actually extended its reach halfway around the world and across the Pacific to the tiny Norfolk Island near Australia.
+The American-version of Thanksgiving has actually extended its reach halfway around the world and across the Pacific to tiny Norfolk Island near Australia.
 The holiday caught on after an American trader, Isaac Robinson, settled there in the 1890s.
 Because the island was frequented by American whaling ships, Robinson had the idea to decorate the All Saints Church in honor of Thanksgiving with local produce to attract American whalers.
-Robinson died the next year, but the tradition was already a crowd pleaser.
+Robinson died the next year, but the tradition was already a crowd-pleaser.
 More than 130 years later, the locals of the island still gather at the church to celebrate Thanksgiving on the last Wednesday of November.
-As Robinson did that first year, locals decorate the church for the holiday and, later, sell the produce used to raise money for its preservation.
-American hymns and a “traditional fare of cold pork and chicken, pilhis, banana,” with a side of pumpkin pie merge cultures and make this American tradition a Norfolk Island celebration.
+As Robinson did that first year, locals decorate the church for the holiday and, later, sell the produce, using the money raised for its preservation.
+American hymns and traditional fare of cold pork and chicken, pilhis and banana with a side of pumpkin pie, merge cultures and make this American tradition a Norfolk Island celebration.